frappe/frappe_docs/frappe_docs/www/docs/user/en/api/utils.md

 `args`: Arguments for rendering the template
 ```

 For most cases, the above arguments are sufficient but there are many other keyword arguments that can be passed to this function.
-To see all the keyword arguments, please have a look at this functions implementation (`frappe/__init__.py`).
+To see all the keyword arguments, please have a look the implementation of this function (`frappe/__init__.py`).

 This function can be used to send email using user's default **Email Account** or global default **Email Account**.

-Example Usage:

 ```py
 import frappe